JCHamer/qmk_firmware/keyboards/input_club/ergodox_infinity/keymaps/jchamer/README.md

-# Jonathan's Mod of DudeOfAwesome's ErgoDox Infinity Layout
+# Jonathan's ErgoDox Infinity Layout

-Tapping used from the Gordon ErgoDoxInfinity Layout.

-A basic ErgoDox layout with a Colemak base as well as numpad and function layers.
+A partially minimized ErgoDox layout with a Colemak-ModDH base as well as movement, numpad, and function layers.

 ## Features

 - Base Layers
+    - Colemak-ModDH
-    - Colemak
+- Movement layer
 - Function layer
 - Numpad layer
-- LCD colors are linked together, like the default KLL firmware

 ## Building and flashing

 1. Put your board in DFU mode with either the button on the bottom, or with a software key in your current firmware
-1. Flash left half:
+1. Flash left half from the keymap directory:
     ```bash
-    $ make ergodox_infinity:mod_dudeofawesome:dfu-util
+    $ qmk flash -bl dfu-util-split-left
     ```
 1. Flash right half:
     ```bash
-    $ make ergodox_infinity:mod_dudeofawesome:dfu-util MASTER=right
+    $ qmk flash -bl dfu-util-split-right
     ```